tweedge/ru-ok/README.md

 * Probes report the data retrieved - or any errors encountered - to RIPE Atlas
 * I collect the measurement information after waiting a minimum of 15 minutes and run analysis on it

-Afterwards, results are uploaded to this GitHub.
-Due to the daily cap on results I can collect, I will try to run this analysis every ~12 hours, but cannot run this continually without breaching my account quotas.
+Afterwards, results are uploaded to this GitHub. **Edit:** I will be running this analysis every *24 hours* starting March 8th instead of every 12 hours.
+This is due to RIPE's quotas and the ever-increasing number of targeted sites.

 **New:** Due to an ever-increasing number of targets listed by "IT ARMY of Ukraine" this repository will now randomly sample targets, grabbing partial results if/when I run out of credits.